 Getting to Chicago I flew in from Vancouver, BC.

 Guide and scholar

 Last year I was a scholar so I was given the opportunity to attend for free RailsConf 2013 because I was a student and a newbie to rails.
 This year I wanted to help a scholar and be a guide.
 This started the night before the conference starts where you are matched with your Scholar and you get to know each other.

 After we headed to Howells and Hood, couple blocks away it had over 100 beers on tap.
-Jeff (from enova, they are hiring) also bought us a couple rounds of drink and introduced us to enova the company he works for in Chicago.
+Jeff Miller (from Enova, they are hiring) also bought us a couple rounds of drink and introduced us to Enova the company he works for in Chicago.
 The drink and debates were passionate, we talked about each others path to Rails, where juniors can get jobs, the things you should learn at the beginning of your career, tech interviews and who was employing juniors.

 Day One – Tuesday

 Breakfast, apparently the most important meal of the day.
 We found Yolks a good breakfast place which was located just a couple blocks away.
 It had a great menu.
 I ended up eating breakfast with a couple randoms and a team from (NextGear Capital).
 I was impressed in the diversity of this tech team and they are on a hiring spree.